Characterized by persistent inflammation and irritation of the bronchial tubes, this ailment can significantly impact a person’s quality of life.

 34. What can infections do to patients with chronic bronchitis?

 Bacterial and viral infections in patients with chronic bronchitis generally exacerbate the condition.

 35. When does cor pulmonale happen with chronic bronchitis?

 It occurs in the later stages due to an increased workload on the right ventricle.

-44. What are the common symptoms seen on the physical exam?
+36. What are the common symptoms of chronic bronchitis that can be seen on a physical exam?

-46. How does shortness of breath present in chronic bronchitis patients?
+38. How does shortness of breath present in chronic bronchitis?

-Mild at first then gradually increases over time.
-It increases with exertion and eventually, shortness of breath persists at rest.
+It’s mild at first, then gradually increases over time.
+It increases with exertion, and eventually, shortness of breath persists at rest.

-47. What kind of breath sounds clears with a cough?
+39. What kind of breath sounds may clear with a cough?

-It is considered variable as patients may have chronic productive cough for years without impairment lung function.
-It
+Because patients may have a chronic productive cough for years without any impairment of lung function.

 Peripheral edema, distended neck veins, elevated Hb concentration, and cyanosis.